 If you want to add any herbs, vegetables, or spices to kick up the flavor, this is a good time.
 Don’t add any salt yet because it will prevent them from absorbing water, slowing down the cooking process.
 Wait until the end when the beans are tender.

 The water will quickly turn black and foam will come to the surface.
 Scoop off the foam and bring the water to a boil.
 Reduce the heat, cover the pot, and simmer on low.
 If you prefer using the oven, you could also bake the beans at 300 degrees.
-Check them as they cook, adding more water, if needed.
+Check them as they cook, adding more water if needed.

-Cook until tender, anywhere from 40 minutes to 1.5 hours, depending on the variety.
 Black beans usually take around 50 minutes.
 Although they cook pretty quickly, you are not going for speed here.
 Your goal is a nice, easy simmer.
 Sample a few beans before removing them from the heat.
 You want them to be tender but not mushy.

-Remove from the heat and sprinkle with salt, if desired.
 Let the beans cool in the cooking water, absorbing the salt as they cool.
 This will give them better texture and flavor.
 If you want to keep the cooking water, it can be used like a bean broth and added to vegetable soups to boost the flavor.

-Cool the beans completely, split into small containers or bags, and freeze.
-Store the cooked beans, covered, in the refrigerator for up to four days or in the freezer for up to six months.
-If I am using the beans on a salad or in a wrap, I just thaw them under warm water or in the microwave.
+If I am using the beans on a salad or in a wrap, I thaw them under warm water or in the microwave.
 If I am making chili or soup, I just toss the frozen beans directly in the pot.

 So there you have it : sort, soak, rinse, cook, salt, cool, freeze.
 See?
 Those bags of dried beans really aren’t as intimidating as they may seem.
 You can do this!
 Your wallet and your taste buds will thank you.